gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => prints "purrr"
 ```

-Objects in Ruby are just a bag holding state, with a class attached to it.
+Objects in Ruby are just a combination of state—instance variables and their values—, with a class attached to it.
 The class of an object defines the methods the object has access to.
 Ruby is easily introspectable, so we can ask it about the state and class of `coco`.

 ```ruby
 # State